August 10, 2004

 Agriculture Secretary Tom Vilsack announced the extension of the voluntary claims process for Hispanic and women farmers and ranchers who allege discrimination by the USDA in past decades.
 All claims must be filed by May 1.
 The process offers a voluntary alternative to litigation for each Hispanic or female farmer and rancher who can prove that the USDA denied his or her application for loan or loan-servicing assistance for discriminatory reasons for certain time periods between 1981 and 2000.

-Colleen Cashell, executive director for USDA's Farm Service Agency in Washington County, has announced farmer candidate nominations begin June 15 for local Farm Service Agency county committees.
-The nomination period continues until Aug.
-3. Elections will take place this fall.
-To be eligible to serve on a committee, a person must participate or cooperate in a program administered by FSA, be eligible to vote in a county committee election and live in the local administrative area in which the person is a candidate.
+Colleen Cashell, executive director for USDA's Farm Service Agency in Washington County, said farmer candidate nominations are now being accepted for local Farm Service Agency committees.
+In Washington County, the election is for Local Administrative Area No. 2, which is the part of the county east of Interstate 81 and north of Md.
+68 from Williamsport and Alternate U.S. 40 at Boonsboro.
+The nomination period continues through Aug.
+1. Elections take place this fall.
+To be eligible to serve on an FSA county committee, a person must participate or cooperate in a program administered by FSA, be eligible to vote in a county committee election and live in the local administrative area in which the person is a candidate.

 August 16, 2005